 What is a Government Consultant?

-Government consultants are vital in advising a wide variety of governmental divisions how they can best improve the services they offer and the efficiency in which they are run.
+Government consultants are vital in advising a wide variety of governmental divisions, on how they can best improve their services and the efficiency in which they are run.
 As well as offering advice directly to governmental departments, government consultants also work with other government affiliated organisations, such as agencies.

 Government Consultant Average Salary Expectations